Alex-Unnippillil/basic-ai-auto-assistant/README.md

 2. Pastes the image into a ChatGPT window and submits it.
 3. Reads the model response by OCRing the ChatGPT output area.
 4. Clicks the answer option that matches the returned letter.
+5. Aborts without clicking if no valid letter is detected.

 ## Tests